 P1-03Third-Party AI Provider Attribution8 pts

-Third-party AI is referenced in general terms (e.g., 'we partner with leading AI providers') without naming providers, or providers are named in one location (e.g., a sub-processor list) without mapping them to specific features.
+Names providers in one location (e.g., a sub-processor list) without mapping them to features.

 P1-04Terms of Service AI Coverage6 pts